malakamahdy/DataAnalyticsGMiS/README.md

 We began by analyzing correlations between features such as **solar radiation, UV index, wind chill, and temperature**, identifying the most influential variables.

 After testing multiple models — including **Linear Regression** and **Random Forest** — we selected **Gradient Boosting Regressor** with parameter manipulation for its superior accuracy and ability to capture nonlinear relationships.

 The model was trained using an 80/20 train-test split, achieving an **R² score of 0.98** on the test data, **only 0.00001 accuracy off of first place**.
+No usage of generative AI assistants were permitted in the competition.

 ---